Pests in Gardens and Landscapes: Quick Tips

 - Use herbicides for special-problem situations before establishing new plantings or for difficult-to-control perennial weeds.

-- Herbicides can injure desirable plants in landscape plantings, so use these products with great care.
+- Herbicides can injure desirable plants in the landscape, so use these products with great care.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.